-This information is intended solely for the use of the Board of Directors and management of the Beulah Public School District, North Dakota and should not be used for any other purpose.
+This information is intended solely for the use of the School Board and management of the Beulah Public School District, and is not intended to be, and should not be, used for any other purpose.
 We would be happy to meet with you and any member of your staff to discuss any of the items in this letter in more detail if you so desire.